Compare Azure Government and global Azure

 - Delete or reconfigure idle virtual network gateways

-The calculation used to recommend that you should right-size or shut down underutilized virtual machines is as follows in Azure Government:
+The calculation for recommending that you should right-size or shut down underutilized virtual machines in Azure Government is as follows:

 This section outlines variations and considerations when using Media services in the Azure Government environment.
-For service availability, see the products available by region dashboard.
+For service availability, see Products available by region.
 For Azure Media Services v3 availability, see Azure clouds and regions in which Media Services v3 exists.

 For information on how to connect to Media Services v2, see Access the Azure Media Services API with Azure AD authentication.
 The following Media Services features are not currently available in Azure Government: